Board Nominee Bios

 He is a sports enthusiast who enjoys running, baseball, tennis, and golf.
 He resides in Connecticut with his wife, Pam, and their two sons.

-Shah has been named Online Publisher of the Year by MIN, Innovator of the Year by BtoB’s Media Business and inducted into MIN's Digital Hall of Fame.
-Shah was also named to Crain’s Forty under 40 list.
+Shah has been named Online Publisher of the Year by MIN and Innovator of the Year by BtoB’s Media Business.
+Shah was also named to Folio magazine’s Thirty under 30 list and Crain’s Forty under 40 list.
 He has a B.A. in political science from Tufts University.

 As executive vice president, advertising sales, Discovery Communications U.S., Evan Sternschein oversees Discovery’s advertising sales headquarters in N.Y., as well as the regional sales offices and is responsible for all negotiations with advertising clients and agencies for Discovery’s suite of U.S. networks and digital properties.